-I organize Downtown Hanford’s Monthly Art Hop, maintain an online community calendar, and am soon launching a weekly HD live stream called, “How’s Hanford?”, where I’ll broadcast to Facebook, and Youtube, covering local news, events, city meetings, history, and interviewing artists, and business owners.
-I will be broadcasting Tuesday mornings from DJ’s Collectibles in Downtown Hanford.
-The first episode airs Tuesday Feb 12.
+I organize Downtown Hanford’s Monthly Art Hop, maintain an online community calendar, and stream live each week to facebook with my show, “#HowsHanford“, covering local news, events, city meetings, history, and interviewing artists, and business owners.
+I broadcast Tuesday mornings at 11am from DJ’s Collectibles in Downtown Hanford.

-In September I am launching the Kickstarter for Ssussdriad – A Plan for Peace:
+In Spring 2020 I’ll launch the Kickstarter for Ssussdriad – A Plan for Peace:

 to open in Downtown Hanford California.
 From the bookstore we will learn about, develop and launch projects in the areas of: